 - Line eyes heavily (Magenta's eyeliner goes nearly all the way up to her eyecrease).
 Line above and below lower lashes or it won't be dark enough.
 If you don't wear fake lower lashes (and maybe even if you do), draw some in.

-- I have recently fallen in love with black grease pencil as eyeliner.
-One store said they were grease: another said they weren't, so here's the brand: I use Mehron's Pro-Pencil Slim in Absolutely Black.
-It WILL NOT WORK on the lower lashes; it makes them come unglued, but it looks beautiful on the upper lid and makes it easier to remove the top lashes.
-I have started using liquid eyeliner and like it a lot.
+- I love Mehron's Pro-Pencil Slim in Absolutely Black.
+It WILL NOT WORK on the lower lashes; it smudges and makes my lower lashes come unglued, but it looks beautiful on the upper lid and makes it easier to remove the top lashes.
+I like liquid or gel eyeliner.
 It goes on dark but doesn't screw up my eyelash glue.

 - Black mascara.